 Food Bank Member Relations

-We partner with almost 500 human service organizations in a 10-county region.
-Foodlink works with both emergency agencies such as food pantries, soup kitchens, and shelters as well as non-emergency agencies such as daycares, group homes, and senior centers.
-Our Member Relations team is here to provide you assistance in all aspects of food sourcing, nutritional output, and hunger-relief tools.
+Foodlink partners with hundreds of human service organizations in a 10-county region.
+We work with both emergency agencies such as food pantries, soup kitchens, and shelters as well as non-emergency agencies such as day cares, group homes, and senior centers.
+Our Member Services team is here to provide you with assistance in all aspects of food sourcing, nutritional output, and hunger-relief tools.

 The Agency Advisory Council (AAC) comprises representatives from member agencies.
 The AAC reviews and advises on Foodlink policies and procedures and assists new initiatives and strategic plans.
 This group meets quarterly.